Skip to Main Content

 Flying to New Zealand requires crossing the International Date Line, so this day is “lost.”

 After an included New Zealand breakfast, meet your trip leaders at 9:00 a.m. at the hotel for a safety clinic and bike-fitting session.
 Trip leaders will be wearing VBT staff garments.
 This will be followed by a warm-up ride directly from the hotel, where you will enjoy the neighborhood streets and local quiet trails in Hagley Park.
-Then travel by van out to Sumner Beach where you may watch for surfers and enjoy lunch in the small village before a van shuttle returns you to the hotel.
+Explore the bustling Riverside Market and select from many options for lunch on your own.
+Then travel by van out to Sumner Beach where you may watch for surfers and enjoy the small village before a van shuttle returns you to the hotel via the scenic Summit Road.

 You have the afternoon free to explore “The Garden City.”
 Early this evening, you will join your fellow travelers for a welcome reception, then dine with the group and toast your upcoming journey in wonderful New Zealand.